The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 “How do you measure yourself with other golfers?”
 “By height.”
 How do you measure your financial performance with other physicians?
 Dr. Networth shares 8 Ways to Grade How Well You are Doing Financially as a Physician.

-You may improve your performance if you understand the connection between Mental Health and Personal Finance.
+Mental Health and Personal Finance.
 The Fit Physician makes that connection and shares his Investing Manifesto, a version of an IPS.

 When building your snowball, Should You Invest in High-Dividend Stocks or Index Funds?
 The Wall Street Physician shares his thoughts.
 Regular readers know mine.